Support Child Care Resource

 - Many live in poverty;

 - Some have experienced abuse, neglect, or homelessness;

 - Some have developmental, physical, emotional, or behavioral challenges.

 No matter what the situation, Child Care Resource provides a full range of child care support services that assist families and child care providers in making child care work, and in helping children overcome obstacles so they can succeed in life.
 “Developmental scientists agree on some basic conclusions: The early years are important.
 Early relationships matter.
 All children are born ready to learn, both intellectually and socially… Sensitive care giving provides the most essential catalyst for feats of intellectual growth.”
-Ross Thompson, Developmental Psychologist, Univ. of Cal, Davis For more information on ways you can help the children, families, and child care providers of Chittenden County, please contact our executive director, Elizabeth Meyer at (802) 863-3367, Ext.
+Ross Thompson, Developmental Psychologist, Univ. of Cal, Davis For more information on ways you can help the children, families, and child care providers of Chittenden County, please contact our Interim Executive Director, Jane Van Buren at (802) 863-3367, Ext.
 118 or Donate Now using our on-line donation form.

 Child Care Resource impacts the lives of thousands of children, families, and child care providers on an annual basis.
-If you are press seeking detailed information, please contact our Executive Director, Elizabeth Meyer at (802) 863-3367, Ext.
+If you are press seeking detailed information, please contact our Interim Executive Director, Jane Van Buren at (802) 863-3367, Ext.
 118.